EddieSHK/YELK/README.md

 # Slide Reader and Flashcard Generator

 This project uses Python to extract content from PowerPoint slides, summarize them, and generate flashcards for revision.
-The app is built using Streamlit for an interactive user interface.
+The app is built using flask for an interactive user interface.

 ## Prerequisites